 - Memorable: You want your name to jump off the business card, website, or social profile so that people can recall it later

-- Recollection: Because .com is most common, if you tell a customer that your website is .net they might forget later on and type a .com, bringing them to a different website
+- Recollection: Because .com is most common, if you tell a customer that your website is .net, they might forget later on and type a .com, bringing them to a different website

 - Reputation: The internet has its fair share of spammy, shady websites, and many of them don’t use a .com suffix, which can be an indicator of a risky site